hellogreg/pstv/pstv.md

 I've probably got about a dozen devices in my house on which I can watch Netflix.
 So why do I need another?

 Maybe I don't *need* it.
 But the PSTV does, in part for the same reason hotels have pools they know might rarely be used.
 People often make decisions based on what they think they *might* do.
-I'll stay at this hotel with a pool, just in case I decide want to swim.
+"Let's stay at a hotel with a pool, just in case the kids want to swim."
 If you take away an option, you lose potential customers.

 Being able to switch right from a game to movie without turning off my current device or changing inputs on my TV is a convenient (if minor) perk.
 I often use whatever device I've already got on to watch movies.
 And having Netflix would also be a big step in making the PSTV an essential travel companion, as I mentioned earlier.